Why do I need an air purifier?

 What is an impregnated carbon filter?

 Impregnated carbon filters contain an additional chemical (a "chemisorbent") to eliminate certain chemicals like VOCs.
+These are often oxidizing agents like potassium permanganate,

 What is CADR?